To change your settings, select Settings and more next to your profile picture at the top of Teams and then choose Settings.

 Change your default mic, speaker, or camera

-To select the mic, speaker, and camera you want Teams to use for calls and meetings, click your profile picture at the top of Teams, then Settings > Devices.
+To select the mic, speaker, and camera you want Teams to use for calls and meetings, select Settings and more next to your profile picture at the top of Teams and then choose Settings > Devices.

 Under Audio devices, pick the speaker and mic you want Teams to use by default.